-These salted and vinegar smashed roasted potatoes started off as various iterations of the final dish: burnt butter and vinegar, vinegar, dill and basil, basil, dill and burnt butter.
+These salted and vinegar smashed roasted potatoes started off as various iterations of the final dish.
+Firstly burnt butter and vinegar, vinegar, dill and basil, basil, dill and burnt butter.
 Sometimes, it seems, less actually is more, and 4-5 ingredients are all you need to make the crunchiest, most delicious ‘side dish’ that will be potentially be your only dish.
 Eating potato straight off the roasting tray is accepted, nay, encouraged.

 Although people have long suggested as such, it has taken me a solid 26 years to realise that the final product of cooking relies heavily on the produce.
 While I had fabulous, vinegary success with potatoes from the supermarket, I had even greater success when I bought farm to market potatoes (which were equally as perfect as the man selling them) Lesson: buy farmers market potatoes, and you might get to interact with a hot farmer.
 Also, some delicious salt and vinegar potatoes.